-Key findings CO: CO is not a greenhouse gas, but considered as a climate gas as it regulates the levels of methane and ozone.
+Key findings CO: CO is not a greenhouse gas but considered as a climate relevant gas as it affects the levels of methane and ozone.
 CO is also an excellent tracer for long-range transport of smoke from fires.
 CO has been measured at Zeppelin since 2001.
-For the period 2001-2020 a decreasing trend of -1.04 ppb/yr is recorded.
-In 2019 and 2020 there were strong CO transport episodes registered at Zeppelin traced back to fires, at the same time we also see an annual mean increase in the CO level at Zeppelin.
+For the period 2001-2021 a decreasing trend of 0.83 ppb/yr is recorded.
+In 2021 there were strong CO transport episodes registered at Zeppelin traced back to fires in Siberia, at the same time we also see an annual mean increase in the CO level at Zeppelin, due to an increase in the late summer maximum.
+In 2021 the annual average CO concentration at Zeppelin was 128 ppb.

 Atmospheric carbon monoxide (CO) has both natural and anthropogenic sources.
 CO is produced when various organic gases are oxidized, such as methane, VOCs emitted from fossil fuel, and gases from biomass burning.
 Additionally, emissions from plants and ocean are important sources.
 CO is not considered as a direct greenhouse gas, as it does not absorb terrestrial thermal IR energy strongly enough.
 However, CO modulates the level of methane and production of tropospheric ozone, which are both very important greenhouse gases.
 Hence, CO is considered as a climate gas although not a greenhouse gas.
-CO is closely linked to the cycles of methane and ozone and it also plays a key role in the control of OH radicals.
+CO also plays a key role in the control of OH radicals.

-CO at Zeppelin is included in the current monitoring programme and for ICOS and the observed CO mixing ratios for the period September 2001-2020 are shown in Figure 20.
+CO at Zeppelin is included in the current monitoring programme and for ICOS and the observed CO mixing ratios for the period September 2001-2021 are shown in Figure 19.

-Figure 20: Observations of carbon monoxide (CO) from September 2001 to 2020 at the Zeppelin observatory.
+Figure 19: Observations of carbon monoxide (CO) from September 2001 to 2021 at the Zeppelin observatory.
 Red dots: daily averaged observed mixing ratios.
 The solid line is the empirical fitted mixing ratio.

 The concentrations of CO show characteristic seasonal variations with a clear annual cycle with a late winter (February/March) maximum and a late summer (August) minimum.
 This seasonal cycle is driven by variations in OH concentration as a sink, emission by industries and biomass burning, and transport of air on a large scale.
 As seen from the figure there are also peak values which are due to long-range transport of polluted air to Zeppelin and the Arctic.
-The highest mixing ratio of CO ever observed at Zeppelin is 225 ppb, measured on the 2nd of May 2006.
-This peak value was due to agricultural fires in
+The highest mixing ratio of CO ever observed at

-Eastern Europe.
+Zeppelin is 225 ppb, measured on the 2nd of May 2006.
+This peak value was due to agricultural fires in Eastern Europe.
 In general, CO is an excellent tracer for transport of smoke from fires (biomass burning, agricultural- or forest fires).
-Notable the seasonal variations are getting smaller the last years and the annual mean is increasing (Figure 21).
-For the period 2001-2020 a trend of -1.06 ppb/yr is calculated.
+Notable the seasonal variations are getting smaller the last five years and the annual mean is increasing (Figure 20).
+However, for the period 2001-2021 a trend of -0.83 ppb/yr is calculated.